nate123456/playerbot-lua/docs/api/global/wow.md

 ## Functions

-These are functions available anywhere.
-All members are read-only.
+All functions are read-only.
 Usage example:

 ```lua
 print(str(wow.time())) -- time in ticks